andygoldschmidt/kiefer/README.rst

     client = KieferClient(your_access_token)

-A ``KieferClient`` instance offers methods to retrieve following metrics from the Jawbone UP API:
+A ``KieferClient`` instance offers endpoints for these event types:

 -  band events
 -  body event(s)